pranamesh/pranamesh.github.io/_pages/team.md

 ### 4. Chirag Bharat Jaiswal
 Chirag joined the group in December 2020.

+# Alumni
+## M. Tech students

+2. Nasim Akhtar (co-supervised with Prof. Partha Chakroborty).
+He graduated in 2021 and is currently working in VR Techniche Pvt.
+Ltd.
+1. Shivom Bhargava.
+He graduated in 2021 and is currently working in Tiger Analytics.

 # B. Tech students
 ### 1. Dishaa Rajora